Instant Pot vs Pressure King Pro – Electric Pressure Cooker

 Model Options – Instant Pot vs Pressure King Pro

-Currently, there are 6 different Instant Pot models from which you can choose, all of which can be grouped by Series.
+Currently, in the United Kingdom (UK) there are only 3 models of the Instant Pot that you can choose from.
+In the USA there are 6 different Instant Pot models from which you can choose, all of which can be grouped by Series.
 They include the Lux, DUO and Smart model.
 The Instant pot Lux series was the second version of the pot created and is slightly limited in function, but is by far one of the most inexpensive models you can find on the market.
 The Duo series was the third version of the pot created and it combines the ability to cook at low pressure, a yogurt cooking function, and handles that double serve as lid holders with the standard features of the Lux series.
-The Smart model is essentially one of the DUO series that comes accompanied by a bluetooth-enabled cooking computer ad-on.

 Pressure King Pro

-The only distinguishing factors between the Pressure King Pro options available are the sizes.
-Pressure King Pro comes in 5, 3 and 6 L options – most of its tech features are the same, so it certainly doesn’t seem like purchasing one rather than the other will provide you with anything else but more or less space.
+The main distinguishing factors between the Pressure King Pro options available are the sizes.
+Pressure King Pro comes in 5, 3 and 6 L options – most of its tech features similar however, you may have to do without a few high-level functionalities.

 Size – Instant Pot vs Pressure King Pro